HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

   <h2>Hello World</h2>
 </article>
 ```
 ### `drop-shadow`
 - `filter: drop-shadow()` takes the same arguments as `box-shadow`, without the `inset`, `<spread-radius>`, and the third argument specifies a “standard deviation” instead of a blur radius.
 It produces a softer, more-blended shadow by using the _Gaussian blurring_.
-This means that if we use `filter: drop-shadow()` on an image that supports transparency (e.g. png, gif, svg), the shadow will apply to the non-transparent parts of the image.
+This means that if we use `filter: drop-shadow()` on an image that ***supports transparency*** (e.g. png, gif, svg), the shadow will apply to the non-transparent parts of the image.
 This effect isn't limited to images, either—it works for any DOM node.
-- When we apply `filter: drop-shadow()` to an element, it contours that element and [all of its descendants](https://codesandbox.io/s/drop-shadow-1otcu1?file=/index.html) (even non-contiguous ones, like the smaller circle!), and applies the shadow to that shape.
-We can even apply it to a [_group_ of elements](https://codesandbox.io/s/drop-shadow-group-t5nh3k), to make sure we don't have any "shadow overlap" (which happens if we used `box-shadow`)
+- When we apply `filter: drop-shadow()` to an element, it contours that element and [all of its descendants](https://codesandbox.io/s/drop-shadow-1otcu1?file=/index.html) (even non-contiguous ones, like the blue circle), and applies the shadow to that ***entire shape***.
+We can also apply it to a [_group_ of elements](https://codesandbox.io/s/drop-shadow-group-t5nh3k), to make sure we don't have any "shadow overlap" (which happens if we used `box-shadow`)
 - Make sure to test `drop-shadow` on Safari if your app supports it (browser's glitch).
 Opt for `box-shadow` instead, if the `drop-shadow` glitch happens too often.
 ### `text-shadow`
 - `text-shadow` is a shadow that applies only to the typography within the selected element.
 Commonly used to increase the contrast between light-colored text and a light background.
 Takes same values as `box-shadow`.